concrete5cojp/concrete5-Coding-Guideline/readme.md

 swfobject | N/A | TBA
 TinyMCE | 3.5.11 | N/A

-# CSS/JS フレームワーク
+# CSS/JS Framework

-レスポンシブデザインなどを行う場合 concrete5 では下記のフレームワークに対応しています。
+If you want to make a (responsive) concrete5 theme, concerte5 supports the following framework

 - Bootstrap
 - Foundation
 - 960Grid

-どのフレームワークを決めかねている場合は Bootstrap をお使いください。
+If you are not sure which framework to use, we recommend to use Bootsrap.

-ただ concrete5 のバージョンによって concrete5 で使用している Bootstrap のバージョンが変わってくるので、ご注意ください。
+However, concrete5 use different version of Bootstrap.
+Be careful.

-Foundation をお使いの場合は UI の部分のハックが多少必要ですが、Bootstrap のバージョンには依存されません。
+When using Foundation, you may need to be careful.
+But you don't get affected by the Bootstrap version.

-# CSS 命名について
+# Naming CSS

-## 禁止 & 注意事項
+## Do-nots & Cautions

 ### body タグ禁止事項